Italy: Lawmakers vote to keep Mattarella as president | DW | 29.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Italy's Parliament reelected 80-year-old Sergio Mattarella to serve another term after days of voting failed to produce a successor.
+Italy's Parliament has reelected 80-year-old Sergio Mattarella to serve another term as president, after days of voting failed to produce a successor.
 Mattarella previously said he did not want to stay on the job.

 To try and end the standoff, Prime Minister Mario Draghi spoke to Mattarella earlier on Saturday and requested that he remain in office "for the good and stability of the country," local media reported.